Shades of Green - Warm or Cool?

 So many shades of green - do you know the best one for you?

-Forget the neon brights on the fashion runways and forget St Patrick's Day because we're not all Irish; but there are so many fabulous shades of green in the stores and there's one that's just right for YOU!
+You don't have to worry about the neon brights on the fashion runways and you don't have to be Irish!
+There are so many fabulous shades of green and there's one that's just right for YOU!

 Most people have a discernible undertone which makes it easy.
 If you don't know yours take a look HERE.

 The 3 primary colors are Red, Yellow and Blue - these are pure colors with complete clarity.
 Yellow (like the sun) has always been referred to as a WARM color.
 Blue (like the seas) has always been referred to as a COOL color.